christinerose/gibbr.org/blog/hillingar/index.md

 MirageOS is a library operating system that creates unikernels containing low-level operating system code and high-level application code bundled into one kernel and one address space [@madhavapeddyUnikernelsLibraryOperating2013].
 <!-- security, performance, speed -->
 It was the first such "unikernel creation framework," but it comes from a long lineage of OS research, such as the exokernel library OS architecture [@englerExokernelOperatingSystem].
-Embedding application code in the kernel allows for dead-code elimination, removing OS interfaces that are used, which reduces the unikernels attack surface and offers improved efficiency.
+Embedding application code in the kernel allows for dead-code elimination, removing OS interfaces that are unused, which reduces the unikernels attack surface and offers improved efficiency.

 ![ Contrasting software layers in existing VM appliances vs. unikernel's standalone kernel compilation approach [@madhavapeddyUnikernelsLibraryOperating2013] ](./mirage-diagram.svg){width=70% min-width=5cm}